mroberts1/BOOTSTRA.386/floppy/index.md

 ## Facet-views: A New Paradigm

 As we sit around trying to plan I use the classic aphorism that I just couldn't "square the circle" on the project.
-It was at that time that Kat made the real breakthrough, "No, it's Prince Ruperts Cube".
+It was at that time that Kat made the real breakthrough, "No, it's Prince Rupert's Cube".

 In this mathematical puzzle you are supposed to pass a "convex polyhedra" (let's use a cube) through itself, fully.
 This is certainly possible.

 Imagine a cube turned on its side, casting a shadow.
 That shadow is bigger than a face of the cube of course.
 So therefore the cube can pass through that shadow, leaving slivers of the projection.
-Kat is saying that no matter how we try to map our concepts to something physical we always get Prince Ruperts Cube - there's never a complete mapping.
+Kat is saying that no matter how we try to map our concepts to something physical we always get Prince Rupert's Cube - there's never a complete mapping.

 It's the nature of trade-offs: you need to have an opinion on what residue you leave out of your physical manifestations.
 You can't fulfill every facet of your fantasy in the physical world.